Mentors offer a welcoming environment and support to students new to UC.

 - B3 - Leadership - Mentors will learn to be positive representatives of UC.
 This includes leading campus tours or communicating with groups of potential students.

-- B4 - Learning - Mentors attend a training session before they begin mentoring where they can reflect on their mentoring experience.
+- B4 - Learning - Mentors attend a training session before they begin mentoring, to prepare them for the role.
 They will learn to see areas that they want to develop skills in and find activities within Mentoring to develop these.

 - B5 - Planning and organising - Mentors will learn to balance being full-time students and academic studies with volunteering.